Ph.D./D.O. in Biomedical Sciences Dual Degree

-The Doctor of Osteopathic Medicine and Doctor of Philosophy in Biomedical Sciences (D.O./Ph.D.) program is offered to medical students interested in medical research and/or academic medicine.
+The Doctor of Philosophy in Biomedical Sciences and Doctor of Osteopathic Medicine (Ph.D./D.O.) program is a possibility for students interested in medical research and/or academic medicine.
 This degree is designed for the future physician who desires to see patients in a clinical setting while still maintaining an active interest in research.

 Areas of emphasis include biochemistry, cell biology, microbiology, pathology, pharmacology and physiology.

-The D.O./Ph.D. program is typically completed in seven years.
+The Ph.D./D.O. program is typically completed in nine years.
 All degree requirements must be completed within nine years of entering the dual degree program.

-In addition to submitting the biomedical Ph.D graduate application materials listed in the Biomedical Ph.D., dual degree students must apply separately to the D.O. program.
-The student must submit an AACOMAS application online by February 28 their year matriculation and pay the AACOMAS application fee.
+In addition to submitting the Biomedical Ph.D graduate application materials listed in the Biomedical Ph.D., dual degree applicants must apply separately to the D.O. program.
+The student must submit an AACOMAS application online by February 28 for the year of matriculation and pay the AACOMAS application fee.

 Please consult the D.O. admissions webpage for a complete list of application materials and procedures.
-D.O./Ph.D. students may apply upon acceptance to medical school or within their first two years of medical coursework.
+Ph.D./D.O. students may apply upon acceptance to medical school or within their first two years of medical coursework.